-The S&P Energy Select Sector[®] Index is a capitalization-weighted index of S&P 500[®] Index companies in the energy sector involved in the development or production of energy products.
-The Tortoise North American Pipeline Index[TM] is a float adjusted, capitalization-weighted index of energy pipeline companies domiciled in the United States and Canada.
-The Tortoise MLP Index[®] is a float-adjusted, capitalizationweighted index of energy master limited partnerships.
+The S&P Energy Select Sector® Index is a capitalization-weighted index of S&P 500® Index companies in the energy sector involved in the development or production of energy products.
+The Alerian Midstream Energy Index is a broad-based composite of North American energy infrastructure companies.
+The capped, float-adjusted, capitalization-weighted index, whose constituents earn the majority of their cash flow from midstream activities involving energy commodities, is disseminated real-time on a price-return basis (AMNA) and on a total-return basis (AMNAX).